TebelR/ForestND/README.md

 # How to get started (to code)

 Download VSCode.
-Download Pthon from here: https://www.python.org
+Download Python from here: https://www.python.org
 Open a new terminal in VSCode and run: pip install flask flask-cors

 To run python files, type: python nameofFile.py